 log_statements_unsafe_for_binlog: Disables error 1592 warnings being written to the error log

-master-info-repository: Whether to write master status information and replication I/O thread location in the master's binary logs to a file or table
+master-info-repository: Whether to write master status information and replication I/O thread location in the master's binary logs to a table or file (deprecated)

 master-retry-count: Number of tries the slave makes to connect to the master before giving up

-master_info_repository: Whether to write master status information and replication I/O thread location in the master's binary logs to a file or table
+master_info_repository: Whether to write master status information and replication I/O thread location in the master's binary logs to a table or a file (deprecated)

 max_relay_log_size: If nonzero, relay log is rotated automatically when its size exceeds this value.
 If zero, size at which rotation occurs is determined by the value of max_binlog_size.

 original_commit_timestamp: The time when a transaction was committed on the original master